-While most of the library’s collection in Chinese, Japanese, and Korean is located in the East Asian Library, some materials in these languages can be found throughout several areas of the library.
+While most of the library’s collection in Chinese, Japanese, and Korean is located in the East Asian Collection, some materials in these languages can be found throughout several areas of the library.
 For example, East Asian videos are shelved in the Media Collection on the 1st floor.

 East Asian Library

-The East Asian Library contains materials in all subject areas except arts, music, and science (call numbers M, N, and Q-V).
+The East Asian Collection contains materials in all subject areas except arts, music, and science (call numbers M, N, and Q-V).
 This collection focuses on the history and literature of East Asia, including: Chinese literature in the medieval and modern periods, contemporary Chinese and Japanese government and politics, economic and social conditions, and religious studies (especially Buddhism, Shinto, and Taoism).
 Containing over 160,000 print volumes, the bulk of the collection is in Chinese (60%) and Japanese (39%).
 The library subscribes to many online CJK resources including over 50,000 electronic books in Chinese.

 - East Asian stacks: Located on the west end of the floor, these shelves hold most of our materials in Chinese, Japanese, and Korean

 - New books area: Located in the 5th floor lobby